Marmster/mig_cyclemeter/README.md

 # mig_cyclemeter
 Powershell script to migrate from SQLite3 Cyclemeter database to gpx format

-Requirements
+Requirements :
-You will need SQLite3 module for PowerShell.
+you will need SQLite3 module for PowerShell.
 Google it if you don't know how to download/install it.

 What for ?
 Since I moved from my iPhone to an Android system, I get some problems migrating my CycleMeter database to Strava, Runtastic or something like these.